Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation

 \section{Conclusion}

-In this paper, we presented the first algorithms and regret bounds for SSP with LFA.
-These include the first computationally efficient algorithm that obtains sublinear ($K^{3/4}$) regret while using stationary policies in the LFA literature (for any setting).
-Addressing the remaining statistical/computational gap (i.e., improving $K^{3/4}$ to $\sqrt{K}$) is an important open problem.
-Given the modular nature of this paper, one solution approach would be to combine our results with an improved oracle.
+In this paper, we presented the first algorithms and regret bounds for SSP with LFA, and more generally, the first efficient LFA algorithm that uses stationary policies.
+Addressing the remaining statistical/computational gap (i.e., proving $\sqrt{K}$ regret in general) is an important open problem.
+Given the modular nature of the paper, one solution approach would be to combine our results with an improved oracle.

-Finally, we note this paper is theoretical and has no immediate societal impact.
+\textit{Broader societal impact:} This paper is theoretical and has no immediate societal impact.
 Nevertheless, RL focuses on automated decision making, and training data can inject bias into these decisions.
 Care should be taken to minimize this bias when using our (or any other) algorithms in practice.